 Most graduate students live on campus.
-The university guarantees graduate students accommodation for the first year of their graduate career, provided the application deadlines are met, however, most KIPAC graduate students stay on campus in Stanford student housing for the duration of their degrees.
+The university guarantees graduate students accommodation for the first year of their graduate career, provided the application deadlines are met, as well as guaranteed renewing an existing housing contract for five additional years.
+Most KIPAC graduate students stay on campus in Stanford student housing for the duration of their degrees.
 Students interested in living on site should follow the instructions on the Student Housing Office web pages to ensure they don't miss out.
-Prices?
-Location?
-Types... single family etc...

 Many postdocs live in the surrounding cities, typically Palo Alto or Menlo Park, a short bike ride (~10-15 mins) from the Stanford and SLAC Campuses.
 Both are safe, relatively quiet cities but well connected with amenities.
 If you would rather not buy a car then an apartment in one of these cities is probably for you.
 Rents in the bay area are generally high.
-A one bed apartment in Menlo Park/Palo Alto is currently ~$1800 a month and a two bed apartment typically ~$2500.
-Some much cheaper areas exist but are generally less safe, if you are unsure do contact current KIPAC postdocs for advice before you commit.
+If you have questions about your options, do contact current KIPAC postdocs for advice before you commit.

-If you prefer the hustle and bustle of a big city, as many KIPAC postdocs do, San Francisco is only a 30-40 min drive up the relatively picturesque 280, or 45-60 min journey on the Caltrain.
-In the city the prices range from ........... .
+If you prefer the hustle and bustle of a big city, as many KIPAC postdocs do, San Francisco is only a ~40 min drive up the relatively picturesque 280, or 45-60 min journey on the Caltrain.

 SLAC and Campus:

 Sports facilities at both SLAC and campus are excellent as are Stanford library resources.
-Places to eat or grab a coffee on campus are plentiful with food being served up to 2am in some locations during term time, however, SLAC is currently undergoing an overhaul of its central canteen and lecture facilities and so access to food trucks is provided.
+Places to eat or grab a coffee on campus are plentiful with food being served up to 2am in some locations during term time.

 Computer, multimedia and printing resources:

-KIPAC has access to (...number...) supercomputers through the KIPAC computing network at SLAC.
-This is part of the larger SLAC network.
+KIPAC has access to a number of supercomputers through the KIPAC computing network at SLAC, and has access to additional resources through the Stanford-run Sherlock supercomputer.
 Many details about KIPAC computing resourses which may be useful to you once you arrive are here.

 KIPAC has good printing resources both at SLAC and on campus with an A1 poster printer avalible in PAB.
 Stanford University also offers poster printing at the Meyer Library which can be ordered online.
 Equipment such as camcorders, projectors, laptops, and a variety of other multimedia equipment is also available for free checkout, from the Meyer Library, with your valid SUID card.